Using the Record Mapper

 LF each record ends with only a line feed.

-Enter the type of character encoding used in the sample file; the character set must exist in InterSystems IRIS.
+Select the type of character encoding used in the sample file.

 Select this check box if the sample file you provide contains a header row.